Saudi student opens fire at Florida Naval base, killing 3

 A national security expert from the Heritage Foundation warned against making an immediate link to terrorism.

-“If there is some connection to terrorism, well, then that’s that,” said Charles “Cully” Stimson of the Heritage Foundation.
+“If there is some connection to terrorism, well, then, that’s that,” Charles “Cully” Stimson said.
 “But let’s not assume that because he was a Saudi national in their air force and he murdered our people, that he is a terrorist.”

 Stimson said it was also possible that the shooter was “a disgruntled evil individual who was mad because he wasn’t going to get his pilot wings, or he wasn’t getting the qualification ratings that he wanted, or he had a beef with somebody, or there was a girlfriend involved who slighted him.”